m-c-hill/colour-matcher-api/README.md

 # Colour Matcher API

-Colour Matcher takes an image URL and returns the colour that the image matches most closely from a palette of over 800 distinct colours.
+Colour Matcher takes an image URL and returns the colour that the image as a whole matches most closely from a palette of over 800 distinct colours.
 The application was written using [FastAPI](https://fastapi.tiangolo.com/).

 ## Getting Started